UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 Part-time Jobs

-Part-time work in the UK involves working fewer hours per week than full-time work.
-There is no set amount of hours, but a part-time job usually involves working fewer than 35 hours weekly.
+In the UK, part-time work involves working fewer hours per week than full-time work.
+A part-time job typically means working fewer than 35 hours per week, though no set number of hours is required.

 UK Part-time Job Salary

-Like full-timers, part-time workers must earn at least the UK minimum wage per hour.
+Part-time workers must earn at least the UK minimum wage per hour like full-timers.
 Minimum wage rates vary by age and are often revised to keep up with economic realities and offer workers a decent quality of life.

 Part-time Job TitleUK Minimum Wage Per Hour(INR) (Approx.)